urieliram/statistical/README.md

 Concluimos para nuestro problema que la complejidad del árbol está relacionada también con el tiempo de entrenamiento y complejidad de una red neuronal.

+## **Tarea 12 Máquinas de Vectores de Soporte**
+>**Instrucciones:** Pick either (a variant of) SVM or a generalization of LDA and apply it on your project data.
+Remember to analyze properly the effects of parameters and design choices in the prediction error.

+### Predicción de demanda eléctrica usando máquinas de vectores de soporte (regresión)

+### Predicción de fallas en líneas usando máquinas de vectores de soporte (clasificación)

+## **Tarea 13 Prototipos y vecinos**
+>**Instrucciones:** After a complete read-through of Chapter 13, make a comparison between (some variants) of k-means, LVQ, Gaussian mixtures, and KNN for your project data.
+Since these models are pretty simple, implement at least one of them fully from scratch without using a library that already does it for you.

+### Predicción